 Senior Producer, All Things Considered

 Andy has worked in public radio for more than 15 years.
-He was previously a producer for KUOW’s The Record, Weekday and The Conversation.
-He was also previously a member of the on-air team at KUOW, hosting middays for several years and filling in across the radio schedule.
+He was a producer for KUOW’s The Record, Weekday, and The Conversation.
+And he was previously a member of the on-air team at KUOW, hosting middays for several years and filling in across the radio schedule.

 He started his journalism career as the local host and producer for Weekend Edition at Northwest Public Broadcasting in Pullman, Washington.
 He’s a graduate of the Edward R. Murrow College of Communication at Washington State University.